v-gb/ppx_partial/README.md

 # What it does

-ppx_partial is a preprocessor that makes it possible to do partial applications that omit any parameter of a function, rather than necessarily a suffix of unlabelled arguments with currying:
+ppx_partial provides syntax for building single argument functions that look and behave similar to partial applications:

 ```ocaml
 something_that_returns_a_string ()